VOLUME 7 INVESTIGATION

 NOTE: In situations in which drug and/or alcohol tests cannot be conducted under the air carrier’s Department of Transportation (DOT)/FAA-mandated testing

 program, the FAA may only obtain a drug and/or alcohol test by asking state or local law enforcement officers to request such a test.
 Flight Standards is responsible for conducting the investigation

 and notifying the Office of Aerospace Medicine, Medical Specialties Division (AAM-200), 202-267-8035, of an airman who has a positive drug test result, alcohol violation, or a refusal to submit

 to a test administered by law enforcement personnel (see

 Volume 6, Chapter 1, Section 6).

 7-12 FLIGHT STANDARDS PERSONNEL ASSIGNMENT.
-After being notified by the ROC of an accident, the field office will designate an ASI
+After being notified by the ROC of an accident, the responsible Flight Standards office will designate an ASI

 as the FAA IIC.
 This individual may act in different roles and perform different functions during the course of an accident investigation.
 This individual will continue to act as the FAA IIC

 until relieved by another Flight Standards ASI assigned as the FAA IIC or relieved by an AVP-100 Air Safety Investigator who will serve as the FAA IIC.